revitalk/mmp460/assignments/wp-portfolio.md

   - a paragraph introducing yourself and your professional goals.
   - a short description for each of the projects in your portfolio.

-4. **Sketch**
-  - With penceil on paper. sketch the way you want the different pages to look like